mph-/lcapy/doc/tutorial.rst

 Preliminaries
 =============

-- You will need to install mcircuit.
+- You will need to install lcapy.
 Currently, this a single Python file so you just need to copy it to your working directory or set your `PYTHON_PATH` environment variable to find its directory.